beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 >
 >What is the name of the used encoding algorithm?

-We can browse through the packet header using the `-X` switch with snort.
+We can browse through the packet headers using the `-X` switch with Snort.
 Scrolling through the matched packets we see in the second-to-last packet that Base64 encoding was used.
 ```console
 ubuntu:~/Desktop/Exercise-Files/TASK-8 (Log4j)$ sudo snort -r snort.log.1743335983 -X
 ```